 I bought lettuce leaves and even though they are still very young, I have already picked a few to go into our summer salads, with the tomatoes, and some rocket.

 My vegetable planter now has a fence around it so that the dogs can no longer walk through.
 I have planted carrots, fennel and rocket.
-I also stuck some marigold seeds that I took off my plants and stuck them in the soil, and they have started to show their leaves already.
+For good measure, I also stuck some marigold seeds that I took off my plants and stuck them in the soil, and they have started to show their leaves already.
 I see there is a sweet potato plant growing which means we did not harvest all of them!